scila1996/es-rebuild/README.md

 ## Notes

-* Only support with image from /bitnami
+* Use for image from elastic.co
 * Do not use in production